Aeon/ezboard-migrate/README.markdown

         Forum: name
         User: login, password, created_at
         Topic: title, created_at (related to user and forum)
-        Post: body, craeted_at (related to forum, topic and user)
+        Post: body, created_at (related to forum, topic and user)

 Version History
 ---------------